navyanayonika-dotcom/expense-tracker/README.md

 # 💳 EXPENSE TRACKER

-A simple Python-based budget management and expense tracking CLI system.
+A simple Python-based budget management and expense tracking system.

 ## 📌 About the Project